Web presence: Distributed inventory management

 A web presence monitoring system can be used by a business to associate a new web property with its corporate inventory.
 It is designed to address autonomous, distributed behaviors.
 This usually applies to larger businesses whose geographically diverse employees are more prone to creating new points of presence on the web.
 For example, a retail chain may allow each local store to create and manage their web presence to market to and communicate with their local customer base.
 Similarly, a global business may have teams in each country or region who create and manage a web presence to adapt to local languages or cultures.

 Monitoring

 Web presence monitoring is the process of monitoring a known inventory of web presence to detect any changes that are made.
 Web presence monitoring is often included in a web presence management system and can serve multiple purposes for both larger corporations and certain individuals, such as celebrities.

-It is important to note that presence monitoring differs from content listening.
+Presence monitoring differs from content listening.
 The former involves monitoring the properties (e.g. branding) of a web property in an established inventory, whereas the latter refers to analyzing content that already exists to hear how a person or business is seen often in near real time.
 Additionally, presence monitoring focuses on owned media and content listening on earned media.